Damage, Material Savings, Labor Savings, Safety

 Companies report that up to 60% of their total packaging costs are labor-related.

-Take into account their inconsistency, their inevitable over usage of materials, and the propensity for damage when you compare hand wrapped pallets to machine wrapped pallets and the total cost quickly sky rockets.
+60%!
+That’s a lot.
+Take into account labor’s inconsistency, their inevitable over usage of materials, and the propensity for damage when you compare hand wrapped pallets to machine wrapped pallets and the total cost quickly sky rockets.

-Another hidden cost saving initiative that switching to a stretch wrapper can provide is an increase in worker health and safety.
-Musculoskeletal injuries are the leading cause of employees missing work.
+Another hidden cost saving initiative is an increase in worker health and safety.

 A good stretch wrap machine can reduce the physical stress on a worker’s body.
 A great stretch wrap machine will incorporate safety features so that you don’t just trade one set of risks for another.
 You want the people who will be operating the machine to be as safe as possible.